top of page

 After years of abandonment and blight, I bought it and have taken it into my heart to work this labor of love to restore all of the heart and soul my Big Mama put it into this home.
 I have vowed to carry own her legacy and create a legacy of my own through the foundation of this home.

-Big Mama's Home is being restored as the home of an ancestral garden and archival repository, In Search of Our Garden in her honor.
+Big Mama's Home is being restored as the home of an ancestral garden and archival repository, in her honor.
 But it is more than that.
 It is the retelling and rewriting of a story of an ancestral garden and an archival repository that will create legacies for other lifetimes.
 It is a philosophy that will uphold generational wealth, champion for memory work, and ancient practices.
-It is a call for defining growth, legacy, and holistic living.
+It is a call for defining growth, legacy, and holistic living

 The Story